leasunhy/csharp-static-template/README.md

 StaticTemplate.exe test.cs
 ```

-... and a `test.exe` will be generated in current directory.
+... and a `test.exe` (no matter what names the source files have) will be generated in current directory.

 ## Example